 In addition to invalid numbers, they may also be roaming (around 3% of the dataset).
 This refers to the mobile phone being used outside the range of its home network where it must connect to another available cell network.

-In these cases, though, the timeliness may suffer as the connections between different operators around the world can have a myriad of both technical and legislative issues.
 Delivery is still possible once the recipient returns to the home network’s area, but the request needs to be valid and not outdated.
 The timeliness though is most likely not there, especially when sending business-critical messages.
-So, it’s best to avoid sending to these numbers if ever possible.
+So, it’s best to avoid sending text messages to these numbers if ever possible.

 So out of a 1000 number dataset, there are 5-10% invalid numbers and 3% roaming numbers.
-Meaning that there are only between 870-920 numbers where delivery is possible to.
+Meaning that there are only between 870-920 numbers where delivery is possible.
 Or more specifically, there are 80-130 messages that senders pay for that never even have a chance of being received.

 This has a large impact on any campaign and lowers the delivery quality if the issue is not dealt with beforehand.
 We’ll cover how to avoid these pitfalls in the following chapter.